AcidBurn429/Minigames/README.md

 # Minigames
-It is a collection of minigames
+All files are seperate.

+# Number Gussing
+This game is a really simple game where you have to guss numbers.